Beyond Size and Growth: Rethinking Lung Cancer Screening with AI Based Nodule Detection and Diagnosis: Data availability

 \section{Data availability}

 LIDC-IDRI and NLST are open-source dataset available at \href{https://www.cancerimagingarchive.net/collection/lidc-idri/}{https://www.cancerimagingarchive.net/collection/lidc-idri/}\cite{armato_lung_2011}, and \href{https://www.cancerimagingarchive.net/collection/nlst/}{https://www.cancerimagingarchive.net/collection/nlst/}\cite{national_lung_screening_trial_research_team_data_2013}.
 The IC is subject to restrictions and cannot be publicly released by the providers.
-The Multi-Reader annotation dataset, with a total of 2,004 scan annotations performed by radiologists—comprising 23,099 detected and annotated lesions, among which the 6,505 most suspicious nodules are segmented with malignancy assessment, for 501 patients (including those from Test3) of the public NLST dataset— is shared as open source, thereby supplementing the public LIDC annotations on NLST scans (submitted to The Cancer Imaging Archive (TCIA under the short name LIDC-annot-NLST501)).
+The Multi-Reader annotation dataset, with a total of 2,004 scan annotations performed by radiologists—comprising 23,099 detected and annotated lesions, among which the 6,505 most suspicious nodules (implementing LIDC inclusions criteria for nodules) are segmented with malignancy assessment, for 501 patients (including those from Test3) of the public NLST dataset— is shared as open source, thereby supplementing the public LIDC annotations on NLST scans, is shared in open-source in The Cancer Imaging Archive (TCIA) under the short name LIDC-annot-NLST501, final release in progress).